njm-xbmc/stremio-premiumize-addon/README.md

 ## Features

 - Search your Google Drive and shared drives for videos
 - Parses filenames for information accurately using regex and displays it in a appealing format.
+- Catalog support - both search and full list on home page
+- Kitsu support.
+- TMDB Meta support if TMDB api key is provided.
 - Easily configurable using the `CONFIG` object at the top of the code.
 (See [Configuration](#configuration))
     - Change the addon name
     - Change the order of resolutions, qualities, visual tags, and filter them out if unwanted